Detroit, MI Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-Yes, when you ship a vehicle to or from Detroit, our quotes are all‑inclusive.
-All carriers we work with must carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify the policy is active for the entire Detroit‑area transit.
-This coverage protects your car throughout the journey, whether it moves across the state or across the country.
+Yes, when you ship your vehicle to or from Detroit, our quotes are all‑inclusive.
+All carriers we work with must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify that the policy is active for the whole trip through Michigan’s major auto‑transport routes.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.